 - Review information about preparing to enter the United States.

 Some visa applications require additional administrative processing beyond the consular interview.
+This can delay your entry to the US.
 If your application is undergoing administrative processing, and you are unable to arrive at Rutgers in time for your program/session start date, please contact an international student adviser.

 Please note that you cannot apply for a visa from within the United States.